A complete guide to cable ramp installation!

 Configuration and setup

-After selecting the installation spot, take out the cable ramp and position it on the ground.
+After selecting the installation spot, remove the cable ramp and position it on the ground.
 Carefully set side connectors or other accessories with the cable ramp.

 Assemble linear pieces by placing female slots over male tabs.
 Attach connectors and use end boots to complete the run.
 It also reduces tripping hazards presented by bare connector ends.